-Thinking outside of the box is a virtue, the ability to come up with innovative solutions to problems.
-What makes thinking outside the box a good thing is when it is accompanied by a feasibility filter.
+Thinking outside of the box, the ability to come up with innovative solutions to problems, is a virtue.
+Thinking outside the box a good thing is when it is accompanied by a feasibility filter.
 An innovative solution that doesn’t work isn’t a solution.
-In the extreme case, thinking outside the box all of the time sounds like a mental illness.
+In extreme cases, thinking outside the box all of the time sounds like a mental illness.

 If the job of forging the president’s birth certificate were given to you, how would you do it?
 It’s relatively straightforward.
 The hard part, something that even Mike Zullo stumbled over, is getting the form contextually right, knowing all those little penciled codes, and the name of a physician at Kapi’olani Hospital and a clerk at the Hawaii Department of Health.1 Once you know what to put on the certificate, then you get a blank birth certificate form.
 If you’re the Hawaii Department of Health, maybe you have one in the archives, and if not you can just take any existing certificate and clean it up in its entirety.
 (Remember that the certificates in the archives are not on security paper.)
 Next you buy an old typewriter and type the information in.
 Forge some signatures, photocopy it onto readily available security paper, add a rubber stamp, seal, and you’re done.
 I mean, that’s how the guy who forged Obama’s Kenyan birth certificate did it.
 It makes no sense to get letters from dozens of birth certificates when an old typewriter will make a perfect imitation of an old typewriter.

 Indeed before Mike Zullo, the scenario I offered was posited by birthers.
 This appeared at the RepubX forum on or before April 2009: